Arizona Nursing Board Criminal History

 The attorneys at Chelle Law assist nurses with interpreting Board policy (generally on the Board website).
 Our attorneys help the healthcare workers and nurses with their application to show the Board that the nursing professional isn’t a danger to the public’s health, safety, and welfare.
 And that they can provide safe patient care.

 Criminal Record and Convictions

-One question our attorneys are frequently asked is whether state law allows a nursing professional with a felony criminal background to get a license with the Arizona State Board of Nursing?
-The short answer is, yes.
-An Arizona Felony for nurses will not necessarily prevent a nurse from obtaining a license or a career in the medical field.
-However, the Board has a public policy on their website which covers the details of under what circumstances a nurse (like an RN) with a case that resulted in a criminal sentence can get a license.
+An Arizona felony for nurses will not necessarily prevent a nurse from obtaining a license or a career in the medical field.
+However, the Board has a public policy on its website covering the details of under what circumstances a nurse (like an RN) with a case resulting in a criminal sentence can get a license.

 Criminal Charges for Nurses with the Arizona Board

 When a professional applies to the Arizona State Board of Nursing, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
 A nurse must self-report a felony no matter how much time or years have passed since the conviction.
 After self-reporting occurs, the Board contacts the nurse and initiates an investigation utilizing the law of the AZ Nurse Practice Act.

 The investigation helps to determine whether the nursing professional is a danger to the public, has any medical or mental health problems and whether the nurse has rehabilitated since the criminal incident occurred.
 Simply put, the Nursing Board wants to know whether the RN, LPN, or NP applicant can provide safe nursing care.